Corpse Party (2008 video game): Development and release

 Corpse Party began development as a game titled Corpse Party: NewChapter for Japanese NTT DoCoMo mobile phones, released in four chapters from October 3, 2006 to December 26, 2007.
 A remake of the 1996 NEC PC-9801 Corpse-Party, this game contained new story elements not found in the original game, introducing new characters and expanding the game's setting.
 This version was never completed, with its fifth chapter not released.

-The assets created for NewChapter were repurposed by Team GrisGris for the Microsoft Windows game Corpse Party: Blood Covered, which was released exclusively in Japan in five chapters (first two released together) from March 8, 2008 to July 28, 2011.
+The assets created for NewChapter were repurposed by Team GrisGris for the Microsoft Windows game Corpse Party: BloodCovered, which was released exclusively in Japan in five chapters (first two released together) from March 8, 2008 to July 28, 2011.
 This new remake contained all of the additions as its mobile predecessor, but its building layouts were notably much larger than its mobile counterpart, and amateur voice acting was added during dialogue sequences.

-In 2010, the company released Corpse Party: Blood Covered ...Repeated Fear for the PlayStation Portable in Japan.
-The first game in the series to receive a proper English release in late 2011, this port of Blood Covered contained further additions and enhancements, including a more professional Japanese voice cast, redesigned graphics and character artwork, and an animated opening sequence.
+In 2010, the company released Corpse Party: BloodCovered ...Repeated Fear for the PlayStation Portable in Japan.
+The first game in the series to receive a proper English release in late 2011, this port of BloodCovered contained further additions and enhancements, including a more professional Japanese voice cast, redesigned graphics and character artwork, and an animated opening sequence.
 In all of its English releases, the game was retitled to simply Corpse Party.
 The game was ported to Apple iOS in 2012, Nintendo 3DS in 2015, and Nintendo Switch, PlayStation 4, Xbox One, Xbox Series X and Series S, and back to Windows in its enhanced form in 2021.
 Each re-release contained its own unique additions, primarily bonus chapters focusing on side characters.

-On April 25, 2016, preceding the North American and European release of the Nintendo 3DS version of the game, the original Corpse Party: Blood Covered for Windows was released in English for the first time, again retitled to just Corpse Party.
+On April 25, 2016, preceding the North American and European release of the Nintendo 3DS version of the game, the original Corpse Party: BloodCovered for Windows was released in English for the first time, again retitled to just Corpse Party.
 This version includes its own exclusive bonus chapters and the option to fast-forward through previously seen dialogue sequences.